aldonline/driven/README.md

 # Driven

-A Google Drive Driven Micro Publishing Platform
+* *What?* A Google Drive Driven Micro Publishing Platform
+* *Why?* I use Google Docs for everything.
+Period.
+* *How?* A Node.js app that talks to the Drive Api, eats your docs and spits out a nice looking website.

 ![Driven Logo](https://raw.github.com/aldonline/driven/master/public/driven-logo.png)

-I use Google Docs for everything.
-Period.

 # Document Conventions